gIzFer/hpil/readme.md

 # todo:
 - read pins instead of delays (NOPs) when talking to be able to read answer at the same time im writing
+- add images to readme